 Carnevale and Easter

 Many are probably aware that, during Lent, Catholics give up meat, at least on Fridays.
-Older church doctrine, however, decreed that Catholics had to give up more than meat for Lent: eggs, milk, and even fats were restricted for the observant.
+Older church doctrine, however, decreed that Catholics had to give up more than meat for Lent.
+Eggs, milk, and even fats were restricted for the observant.
 For this reason, the last day before the beginning of Lent became “grasso”, fat, as people would not only feast one last time before a long period of abstinence, but also try to consume all foodstuff and ingredients which were to be banned for the ensuing 40 days.
-From this, the association of rich desserts and foods eaten on Martedì Grasso, such as frittelle and bugie in Italy or pancakes in the US.
+From this, the association of rich desserts and foods are eaten on Martedì Grasso, such as frittelle and bugie in Italy or pancakes in the US.

 Lent and Easter